Cloud-SPAN/03genomics/_episodes/01-quality-control.md

 > What is the last read in the `SRR2584863_1.fastq ` file?
 How confident
 > are you in the accuracy of this read?
 >
-> Share your answers in the Padlet.
+> Share your answers in the [Forum](https://cloudspan.peerboard.com/space/1783234884.
 >
 >> ## Solution
 >> ~~~